-If an alarm sounds during business hours the Emergency Building Warden assumes FULL AUTHORITY and control of the Emergency Floor Wardens and the evacuation of building occupants.
+If an alarm sounds during business hours the Emergency Building Warden assumes FULL AUTHORITY and control of the emergency floor wardens and the evacuation of building occupants.
 Once the building is evacuated authority is given to CEP.
-CEP will then retain Incident Command authority at the scene until such time as the emergency terminates or the Fire Department arrives at the scene and assumes responsibility.
+CEP will then retain Incident Command authority at the scene until such time as the emergency terminates or SJRFD arrives at the scene and assumes responsibility.